openebs-archive/openebs-docs/docs/installation.md

-All openebs components should have resource requests set against each of its pod containers.
-This should be added in the openebs operator YAML file before applying it.
-This setting is useful in cases where user has to specify minimum requests like ephemeral storage etc, to avoid erroneous eviction by K8s.
+All openebs components should have ephemeral storage requests set against each of its pod containers and side cars.
+Ephemeral storage requests can be used only from Kubernetes 1.13 or in earlier versions if the feature-gate flag is enabled.
+This value should be added for all the openebs control plane components in the openebs operator YAML file before applying it.
+This setting is used to specify ephemeral-storage to avoid erroneous eviction by K8s.

+The following is one the example configurations for `AuxResourceRequests` which allow you to set requests on side cars of the container.

 <h3><a class="anchor" aria-hidden="true" id="AuxResourceRequests"></a>AuxResourceRequests</h3>

-This setting is useful in cases where user has to specify minimum requests like ephemeral storage etc. to avoid erroneous eviction by K8s. `AuxResourceRequests` allow you to set requests on side cars.
+This setting is useful in cases where user has to specify minimum ephemeral-storage requests to avoid erroneous eviction by K8s.
+The below spec will set the side-cars with `50Mi` ephemeral-storage requests.

 ```
  - name:  AuxResourceRequests
    value: |-
-       memory: 0.5Gi
-       cpu: 100m
+       ephemeral-storage: "50Mi"
 ```

 <br>